Mortgage

 Deferred second mortgage

-A deferred second mortgage is essentially a second home loan that you can use to pay your closing costs and down payment when you buy a home.
-What makes them appealing is that you won’t have to pay them back right away.
-In some cases, you may not have to pay them back until you sell or refinance the home.
+A deferred second mortgage, also called a “soft second” mortgage is essentially a second home loan that you can use to pay your closing costs and down payment.
+What makes it appealing is that you won’t have to pay it back right away, and you may even be able to wait until you sell or refinance the home.

 Forgivable second mortgage

-Similar to the deferred second mortgage, a forgivable second mortgage can be even more beneficial — you might not have to pay it back at all if you remain in the home for a certain period of time.
+With a forgivable second mortgage, you might not have to pay back your loan at all if you remain in the home for an agreed-upon period.

 Grant